alperg/markdown-vscode/README.md

 # markdown-vscode
-VSCode extension to copy code as markdown format
+VS Code extension to copy code as markdown format